-Shelley holds a BS in Biology, an MS in Analytical Chemistry and her PhD in Biomedical Engineering.
-She joins W.O.L.F. after starting multiple Biotech companies.
-For over 25 years she has been intimately involved with the rescue, sanctuary and rehabilitation of both shelter and wildlife animals namely canids, felines and birds of prey.
-Shelley has been involved with W.O.L.F. since her move to Colorado in 2010.
-If she finds any down time she can be spotted enjoying the company of her rescued cat and six shelter dogs.
+For over 30 years she Shelley been intimately involved with the rescue, sanctuary and rehabilitation of both shelter and wildlife animals namely canids, felines and birds of prey.
+Shelley has been involved with W.O.L.F. shortly after her move to Colorado in 2010.
+If she finds any down time she can be spotted enjoying the company of her four shelter dogs, bouldering and rock climbing.

 Rescue Coordinator & Volunteer

 Keith has been an avid supporter and volunteer for W.O.L.F.
 Sanctuary over the years.
 He works diligently to assist in our rescue missions, as well as educational events, and much more!
 Keith is the main point of contact for our nationwide rescue services and has a background in phenotyping wolves/wolf dogs and understanding canine behavior.
 He is a graduate of the National Animal Control Humane Officer academy through the National Animal Care and Control Association (NACA) and Colorado State University.